Canon T5 vs Olympus E-PL1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the T5 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL1 relies on live view and the rear LCD for framing.
 That said, the E-PL1 can be equipped with an optional viewfinder – the VF-2.
 The adjacent table lists some of the other core features of the Canon T5 and Olympus E-PL1 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL1 and the T5 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the T5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the T5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The T5 writes its imaging data to SDXC cards, while the E-PL1 uses SDHC cards.